brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 `C:\Users\Green Sturgeon> cd AI_Project`

-cd stands for change directory and AI_Projecct is the name of the folder I want to get to.
+cd stands for change directory and AI_Project is the name of the folder I want to get to.

 `C:\Users\Green Sturgeon\AI_Project`